berenger-eu/tbfmm/README.md

 # Or to build in release
 cmake -DCMAKE_BUILD_TYPE=RELEASE ..

+# If a package has been found but should be disabled, this can be done
+# with -DTBFMM_ENABLE_[PACKAGE]=OFF, where PACKAGE can be:
+# SPETABARU, INASTEMP, FFTW, OPENMP

 # Update an existing configuration by calling again cmake -D[an option]=[a value] ..
 # or using ccmake ..